normativa-facultad

 Exception from enrollment:

-No waivers are granted for 1st year courses.
+No waivers are granted for first-year courses.

 Those who obtain Withdrawal of convocation in a subject will not be able to access the corresponding exam.

-Resignations obtained only produce academic effects and, therefore, do not entail the total or partial cancellation of the enrollment, they only have effect on the call and the corresponding subject and consequently do not have economic effects.
+The waivers obtained only produce academic effects and, therefore, do not entail the total or partial cancellation of the enrollment, they only have effect on the call and the corresponding subject and consequently do not have economic effects.

 ● If the transcript is already complete and the student has requested the degree scroll, it will no longer be able to submit to the re-sit examination period.
 At the same time, a student will not be able to apply for the degree scroll if it is pending submission to the re-sit examination period to upload grade.